Karttika-The "Sale of the Year"

 by Ekendra dasa

 Anything done to please Krishna, at any time, at any place, under any circumstance, is beneficial.
-Krishna says in the Bhagavad-gita, "In this endeavor there is no loss or diminution, and a little advancement on this path can protect one from the most dangerous type of fear."
+As Krishna Himself says about devotional service to Him, "In this endeavor there is no loss or diminution, and a little advancement on this path can protect one from the most dangerous type of fear."
+(Bg.
+2.40)

 Such is the benefit of devotional service in general.
 However, during certain times of year, such as appearance anniversaries of Lord Krishna and His devotees, the benefits of one's service are compounded.

 During the month of Damodara, or Kārttika (October/November), rewards for service to Krishna are greater than at any other time of year.
 For instance, Krishna always likes tulasi leaves, so it's always a good time to offer tulasi leaves to Krishna.
-However, in the Hari-bhakti-vilas of Sanatana Goswami, we find these statements:
+The Vedic teachings are full of statements like these:

 "The result one obtains by giving ten thousand cows in charity can be obtained by offering only one tulasi leaf to the Supreme Lord during the month of Kārttika."
-(7.335)
+(Hari-bhakti-vilasa, 7.335)

 and. . .

 "Those who worship Lord Hari with an offering of one hundred thousand tulasi leaves during the month of Kārttika certainly advance on the path of pure devotional service, which includes liberation, with each leaf offered.
-(7.336)"
+(Hari-bhakti-vilasa, 7.336)"

 It is also recommended to offer malati (very fragrant white jasmine-like flowers) to Krishna, and here's what Hari-bhakti-vilasa says about malati offerings during Kārttika: